rajivshah3/documentation/iot/0.1/cryptocore/iota-projects/send-value-transaction.md

     done
     ```

-4. Set the default index and [security level](root://getting-started/0.1/clients/security-levels.md) to use to generate the input address
+4. Set the default [security level](root://getting-started/0.1/clients/security-levels.md) to use to generate an input address

     ```bash
-    # This demo always uses keyIndex 0
-    keyIndex=0

-    # This demo always uses security level 2
     securityLevel=2
     ```